-San Gil, the adventure capital of Colombia, is known for its adrenaline-pumping activities.
+There are plenty of adrenaline-pumping activities in San Gil, the adventure capital of Colombia.
 The most famous of such is extreme white water rafting in Rio Suarez.

 I hope I haven’t scared you away yet.
 There are inherent risks with any adventure sports.
-With this post, you will find all the information you need about rafting in San Gil, how to maximize your fun and minimize your risk!
+With this post, you will find all the information you need about rafting in San Gil, one of the best things to do in San Gil!

-Where to Get Guided Tours for Rafting in San Gil
+Where To Get Tours For Rafting In San Gil?

 You might be tempted to secure your rafting tour before arriving in San Gil, but that is a big mistake.
 There are so many tour agencies throughout San Gil that you will undoubtedly stumble upon one while walking around the town.
 If you make your reservation online in advance, you will pay a lot more.